gushai/codeprose/README.md

 - Codeprose is still a beta!
 The current version is build against a fork of the [ensime-server](https://github.com/ensime/ensime-server) that can be found at [gushai/ensime-server](https://github.com/gushai/ensime-server).
 This repository also includes the ensime-client that is used by codeprose.
 The ensime-client needs to be published locally.

 - There is a new and much improved [ensime-server](https://github.com/ensime/ensime-server) available.
-Codeprose is in desperate need for an update to make full use of the improvements in ensime's latest version.
+Codeprose is in desperate need for an update to make full use of the improvements in ENSIME's latest version.

 ## Installation